Tim Bell (computer scientist): Career and research

 Bell joined the staff and rose to professor and head of department.
 In parallel with his academic work he has developed Computer Science Unplugged, a system of activities for teaching computer science without computers.
 The system was actively promoted by Google in 2007.

+In the 2024 New Year Honours, Bell was appointed a Companion of the New Zealand Order of Merit, for services to computer science education.